aladac-playground/evescore-legacy/README.md

 bundle
 ```
 ##### Create the `.env` file
-...which is used by `foreman` which contains the credentials for the email account used for registration confirmation messages, password recovery etc.
+...which is used by `foreman` and contains the configuration environment variables (credentials for the email account used for registration confirmation messages, password recovery etc. )

 `.env.example` shows how the file should look.